Nolan Gorman Player Props: Cardinals vs. Marlins

-The St. Louis Cardinals and Nolan Gorman (.290 slugging percentage over his past 10 games, including one homer), take on starting pitcher Bryan Hoeing and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.
+After batting .233 with two home runs, four walks and five RBI in his past 10 games, Nolan Gorman and the St. Louis Cardinals face the Miami Marlins (who will hand the ball to Eury Perez) at 6:40 PM ET on Thursday.

-He had a hitless showing in his most recent game (0-for-1) against the Marlins.
+He hit a home run while going 1-for-3 in his last game against the Marlins.

 Nolan Gorman Game Info & Props vs. the Marlins